Janice Berger

 Janice has initiated, planned, organized and presented a variety of personal development programs such as symposiums, seminars, and workshops, for women, parents, couples and a variety of professionals.

-Janice has written a bi-weekly parenting column for the local newspaper and produced numerous newsletters about emotional health over the years.
+Janice wrote a bi-weekly parenting column for the local newspaper and produced numerous newsletters about emotional health over the years.

-Her book Emotional Fitness; Discovering Our Natural Healing Power was first published in 2000 and has been reprinted by Penguin in 2005 and 2013 and is now published by Penguin Random House.
-Janice is very gratified that she is still receiving emails thanking her for writing Emotional Fitness and the book is still selling steadily 20 years later.
+Her book Emotional Fitness; Discovering Our Natural Healing Power was first published in 2000 by Prentice Hall.
+It was published by Penguin in 2005 with a new cover and is now published by Penguin Random House.
+Janice is very gratified to still be receiving feedback about how helpful Emotional Fitness has been to many individuals and couples.
+It is still available 26 years since its launch April 9, 2000.

 A German Psychologist, Marcel Bamberg, through Sabine Becker brought Emotional Fitness to the attention of a German publisher.
 Janice is grateful to them for the publishing of Emotional Fitness in German in 2012 by Scorpio Verlag.